sovereign/sovereign/CONTRIBUTING.md

 Sovereign is an Ansible playbook that uses the modules in this repository to configure a server.
 Modules should conform to the following design principles.

+### Making decisions

+A module exists to make decisions about how a service should be installed and configured.
+Make these decisions and minimize or eliminate configuration options exposed to the user.
+When in doubt, make a decision, and if the community feedback is vocal enough, only then expose an option.

 ### Idempotency

 A module must be idempotent.
 If it's run once or many times, the result should be the same.
 This means that in some cases the user will be left with post-installation finalization work to do.
 Post-install finalization should be reduced or eliminated if possible, but not at the cost of idempotency.